Student Performance Review Committee

 A. Cumulative Grade Point Average

-It is University and SHMS academic performance standards policy that each graduate and certificate student maintains a minimum program cumulative grade point average of 3.00.
+It is University and SHMS academic performance standards policy that each graduate and certificate student maintain a minimum program cumulative grade point average of 3.00.
 Students whose program cumulative grade point average (GPA) falls below 3.00 will be placed on academic probation.

 For dual degree students, the calculation of the program cumulative GPA will begin with the first semester of professional SHMS coursework.
 Only undergraduate coursework that is counted toward the professional degree granted by SHMS will be included in the graduate level GPA calculation.